-I, for one, find that I feel a lot better and stronger mentally after venturing outside for an appointment or a casual walk with the dog.
+I, for one, find that I’m living a healthier, happier life if I venture outside for an appointment or a casual walk with the dog.
 It makes me stronger physically and mentally.

-It clears my mind and gives me some perspective after hours of seeing the same four walls of my bedroom (slash office).
+It also clears my mind and gives me some perspective after hours of seeing the same four walls of my bedroom (slash office).

 I’m pretty sure that humans aren’t meant to spend days inside a house in hibernation.
 We didn’t do it as cavemen, so I don’t think we’re supposed to be doing it now–am I right?

 I know we all have those days where we’re busy and tired and struggling to human, but it’s important to be able to get outdoors and be amongst society every once in a while.
 Even if it’s only to see your best pal Denise for a quick catchup.